pyth-network/pyth-crosschain/apps/hermes/server/README.md

    can interact with the node using the REST and Websocket APIs on port 33999.

-   For local development, you can also run the node with [cargo watch](https://crates.io/crates/cargo-watch) to restart it automatically when the code changes:
+   For local development, you can also run the node with [cargo watch](https://crates.io/crates/cargo-watch) to restart it automatically when the code changes.

    ```bash
    cargo watch -w src -x "run -- run --pythnet-http-addr https://pythnet-rpc/ --pythnet-ws-addr wss://pythnet-rpc/ --wormhole-spy-rpc-addr https://wormhole-spy-rpc/